stvtortora/NoteLoggerAPI/README.md

  }
  ```

  Notice the call to `findByToken`.
 This is a static method defined on the User schema.
-It passes a JWT_SECRET environment variable to verify and the token to the```jwt.verify``` method, .
+It passes a JWT_SECRET environment variable to verify and the token to the```jwt.verify``` method.
 If its a valid token, it returns the user associated with it.
 Here's the code:

  ```javascript
  UserSchema.statics.findByToken = function (token) {